nbogojevic/midea-beautiful-air/README.md

 Library connects to Midea cloud API using credentials from NetHome Plus mobile app.
 You can use other Midea app mobile applications if you obtain their application key and id.
 See [midea_beautiful_dehumidifier/midea.py](midea_beautiful_dehumidifier/midea.py) for some examples.
 Application key and application id must match, otherwise library won't be able to sign in.

+The discovery should work on Linux and Windows, however it doesn't work in Windows Subsystem for Linux (e.g. Docker Desktop, Ubuntu on Windows).

 ## Logging